-Amharic is the official language of Ethiopia and the second most widely spoken Semitic language in the world after Arabic.
-It originates from the Amhara region in the north of Ethiopia which has a population of over 30 million people.
+Mostly spoken around the central highlands of Ethiopia, Amharic is the official language of Ethiopia and the second most widely spoken Semitic language in the world after Arabic.
+It is the mother tongue of the Amhara people and a major lingua franca used by millions of people around Ethiopia and beyond.
+The Amhara people mainly live in the Amhara region in the north of Ethiopia which has a population of over 40 million people.
 In addition to being the official language of Ethiopia, Amharic is also the official language of several regional states of Ethiopia.

 Amharic is a Semitic language which is a member of Afroasiatic languages.
 Ge’ez is the forebear language and writing script of the Amharic, Tigrigna and other semetic languages in Ethiopia.
 It is also the solemn language of the Ethiopian and Eritrean Orthodox Tewahedo churches.

 The Amharic language spread its influence when the Ethiopian Empire shifted its base from Axum to Amhara around 11th Century A.D.
 It has been the official tongue of Ethiopia since the 14th Century AD.
 Most Amharic speakers also speak English, Afaan Oromo, Tigrinya and Arabic.
 Amharic is the third most spoken African language in the United States after Swahili and Yoruba.
 There are also a large number of Amharic speakers in Israel, Italy and several other European countries.